Table of Contents

 - Compensation paid to an employee for accrued compensatory time shall be paid at the regular rate earned by the employee at the time the employee receives such payment.
 Upon termination of employment, an employee will be paid for any unused compensatory time in accordance with the Fair Labor Standards Act.

-- Use of accrued compensatory time shall be approved by the department head with consideration being given to the work requirements of the department and the wishes of the employee.
+- Use of accrued compensatory time shall be approved by the employee’s supervisor with consideration being given to the work requirements of the department and the wishes of the employee.

 - Compensatory time must be used or paid for by June 30th of each fiscal year.
 The employee’s unused compensatory time balance will be cashed out every June 30th or when the employee leaves University employment for any reason.
 The employee’s compensatory time balance may also be cashed out when the employee transfers to a position in another department.

-- For purposes of computing overtime compensation, holidays or leave with pay during the employee’s regular work schedule shall be considered as time worked.
+- For purposes of computing overtime compensation, holidays or use of paid time-off during the employee’s regular work schedule shall be considered as time worked.

 9.2.
 Overtime Policies.